vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:373b201f36
 ## 8. Length of a Vector

-Recall that in the last exercise we created sequences of numeric values within a certain range with a specified increment.
+Recall that in the last exercise, you created sequences of numeric values within a certain range with a specified increment.

 Now consider how to find out how many numeric elements are included in such sequences.

+You can do that by using the `length(<vector name>)` function.
+It prints the length or the number of elements in a given vector.
+You could also create a vector using the `seq()` function within the `length()` function.
+For example, `length(seq(2,100,2))` generates the sequence of even numbers as well as outputs the length of that sequence as `50`.

 Use the sample code as reference.

 *** =instructions
+- Using one line of code, do the following:
-- Create a vector of numbers that start at 99 and don’t exceed 999, in increments of 9: 99, 18,...999
+- Create a vector of numbers that start at 99 and don’t exceed 999, in increments of 9: 99, 108,...999
-- How many numbers does the list have?
-- Use only one line of code to answer both questions.
+- Find the length of this vector

 *** =hint
 ```{r}